MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 |Name               |Description
 |---                |---
-|RootActivityId |The root activity id
+|RootActivityId |The root activity ID
 |StartedOn        |Time (UTC) at which this command started
-|LastUpdatedOn           |NTime (UTC) at which this command ended
+|LastUpdatedOn           |Time (UTC) at which this command ended
 |Database              |The name of the database the command ran on
-|State  |The State the command ended with
+|State  |The state the command ended with
 |FailureReason|The failure reason
 |TotalCpu     |Total CPU duration
-|ApplicationName            |Application name invoked the query
+|ApplicationName            |Application name that invoked the query
 |MemoryPeak          |Memory peak
 |Duration      |Command duration
 |User|The user that invoked the query
 |Principal        |The principal that invoked the query
-|ScannedExtentsStatistics        | Contains scanned extents statistics
+|ScannedExtentsStatistics        | Contains scanned extent statistics
 |MinDataScannedTime        |Minimum data scan time
 |MaxDataScannedTime        |Maximum data scan time
-|TotalExtentsCount        |Total extents count
+|TotalExtentsCount        |Total extent count
-|ScannedExtentsCount        |Scanned extents count
+|ScannedExtentsCount        |Scanned extent count
 |TotalRowsCount        |Total rows count
 |ScannedRowsCount        |Scanned rows count
 |CacheStatistics        |Contains cache statistics